wakatime/wakatime-mode/README.md

 1. Install wakatime-mode for Emacs using [MELPA](http://melpa.milkbox.net/#/wakatime-mode).

+2. Add `(global-wakatime-mode)` to your `init.el` file, then restart Emacs.

-2. Enter your [api key](https://wakatime.com/settings#apikey) from https://wakatime.com/settings#apikey, then press `enter`.
+3. Enter your [api key](https://wakatime.com/settings#apikey) from https://wakatime.com/settings#apikey, then press `enter`.

-3. Download or clone the [wakatime-cli repository](https://github.com/wakatime/wakatime).
+4. Download or clone the [wakatime-cli repository](https://github.com/wakatime/wakatime).

-4. You will see a prompt asking for the path to wakatime-cli.py.
+5. You will see a prompt asking for the path to wakatime-cli.py.
 Enter the path to the [wakatime-cli.py](https://github.com/wakatime/wakatime/blob/256aaf5dc3ffba35ea0b899b248328cccd76de6b/wakatime-cli.py) file, then press `enter`.

-5. Use Emacs with wakatime-mode turned on and your time will be tracked for you automatically.
+6. Use Emacs with wakatime-mode turned on and your time will be tracked for you automatically.

-6. Visit http://wakatime.com to see your logged time.
+7. Visit http://wakatime.com to see your logged time.

 ## Screen Shots